Stormy Weather Closes Trail Ridge Road 2 Days After Opening For Season

 Trail Ridge Road did not reopen after October 21, 2020, when the East Troublesome Fire ran 18 miles in one day, jumping 1.5 miles of tundra on the Continental Divide and causing major evacuations in the Estes Park community.
 After the fire, a major snowstorm caused the road to be closed for the season.

-Trail Ridge Road is the highest continuous paved road in the United States, climbs to 12,183 feet and connects the towns of Estes Park and Grand Lake.MORE NEWS: Missing Hiker: Colorado Search Crews Asking For Public's Help In Finding Man
+Trail Ridge Road is the highest continuous paved road in the United States, climbs to 12,183 feet and connects the towns of Estes Park and Grand Lake.MORE NEWS: Colorado Symphony Performing Free 4th Of July Concert At Dillon Amphitheater